rsksmart/RSKIPs/IPs/RSKIP_tbd.md

 This process protects funds from:
 - An invalid redeemscript that would render the funds burned.
-- A composition of pegnatories that are not responsive.
+- A composition of pegnatories that are not responsive and, therefore, unable to sign transactions.

-This process doesn't include:
-- Verifying proposed new members use a valid HSM version.

 ## Specification

 This RSKIP proposes changes in the Powpeg change process.
 The subsections will expand on the changes for each step.

-The election process in itself doesn't change.
-The authorized members will still propose a new composition, once the voting finishes the new composition will be committed and the Powpeg change will start.

 The current process consists in the following phases:
 1. Election start: m/n authorized members propose to start a new election.